 A memorial service will be held Saturday, March 7, at 1:00 p.m. at Westminster Presbyterian Church, 307 S. Franklin St., Whiteville, conducted by the Rev. Mark Fisher, with the family receiving visitors afterward.
 Memorials may be made to the Joseph T. and Elizabeth C. Wyche Scholarship at Southeastern Community College, 4564 Chadbourn Hwy., P.O.
 Box 151, Whiteville NC 28472; Families First Inc., P.O.
 Box 1776, 121 W. Main St., Whiteville NC 28472; or Lower Cape Fear LifeCare (formerly Lower Cape Fear Hospice), 206 Warrior Trail Rd., Whiteville NC 28472.

-To send flowers to the family or plant a tree in memory of Elizabeth McClintock Calder Wyche, please visit our floral store.
+To send flowers to Elizabeth McClintock Calder Wyche's family, please visit our floral store.